Office of Community Investment and Infrastructure

 The San Francisco Redevelopment Agency, along with all 400 redevelopment agencies in California, was dissolved on February 1, 2012, by order of the California Supreme Court in a decision issued on December 29, 2011 (California Redevelopment Association et al. v.
 Ana Matosantos).
-On June 27, 2012, the California Legislature passed and the Governor signed AB 1484, a bill making technical and substantive changes to AB 26, the dissolution bill that was found largely constitutional by the Supreme Court on December 29, 2011.
+On June 27, 2012, the California Legislature passed and the Governor signed AB 1484, a bill making technical and top online casinos New Zealand substantive changes to AB 26, the dissolution bill that was found largely constitutional by the Supreme Court on December 29, 2011.
 In response to the requirements of AB 26 and AB 1484, the City and County of San Francisco has created the Office of Community Investment and Infrastructure as the Successor Agency to the San Francisco Redevelopment Agency (“Successor Agency”).
 Pursuant to state and local legislation, the Successor Agency is governed by two bodies, the Oversight Board of the Successor Agency and the Commission on Community Investment and Infrastructure.
 Click on the links below for meetings and other information for the two governing bodies.

 Commission on Community Investment and Infrastructure

 Under AB 26 and AB 1484, the Successor Agency is authorized to continue to implement three major redevelopment projects that were previously administered by the former Redevelopment Agency: 1) the Mission Bay North and South Redevelopment Project Areas, 2) the Hunters Point Shipyard Redevelopment Project Area and Zone 1 of the Bayview Redevelopment Project Area, and 3) the Transbay Redevelopment Project Area (collectively, the “Major Approved Development Projects”).
 In addition, the Successor Agency continues to manage Yerba Buena Gardens and other assets within the former Yerba Buena Center Redevelopment Project Area (“YBC”).
-The Commission on Community Investment and Infrastructure exercises land use, development and design approval authority for the Major Approved Development Projects and manages the former Redevelopment Agency assets in YBC in place of the former San Francisco Redevelopment Agency Commission.
+The Commission on Community Investment and Infrastructure exercises land use real money online casinos, development and design approval authority for the Major Approved Development Projects and manages the former Redevelopment Agency assets in YBC in place of the former San Francisco Redevelopment Agency Commission.
 The Oversight Board of the Successor Agency, which is required by AB 26, oversees certain fiscal management of former Redevelopment Agency assets other than affordable housing assets.
 All affordable housing assets of the former Redevelopment Agency have been transferred to the City and County of San Francisco and are under the administrative jurisdiction of the Mayor’s Office of Housing.